 Child Protection | Court Processes

-In Pennsylvania, the court responsible for hearing cases in which a child is alleged
+In Pennsylvania, the division of the court responsible for hearing cases in which a child is alleged

-to be neglected or abused is the Children's Court of the Family Division.
-Family
+to be neglected or abused is the Family Division.
+The Family

-Division is one branch of a county's Court of Common Pleas.
+Division is one branch of Allegheny County's Court of Common Pleas.
 These types of cases

-There are three parties in dependency cases and they are Allegheny County Children
+There are three parties in dependency cases; Allegheny County Children

 Youth and Families, the children and the parents.
 All parties have the right to

 legal representation at each stage of dependency proceedings.

 Allegheny County Children Youth and Families is represented by an Assistant County

 Solicitor from the Allegheny County Solicitor’s Office.
 This person is the attorney